How to Train AI to Work in Your Style: What Every Brand Needs to Document

 1. Brand Tone and Style Guidelines

 Your brand tone is the personality of your communication.
-It's what makes your content recognizable, whether it’s formal and authoritative or friendly and conversational.
-AI needs explicit instructions to replicate this.
+It is what makes your content recognizable, whether it is formal and authoritative or friendly and conversational.
+AI needs clear and explicit instructions in order to reproduce it, especially in workflow-first AI systems where tone and style are applied directly through templates and content fields.

 Key elements:

-For effective AI-powered content marketing, your tone guidelines should be practical, concise, and filled with examples.
-Consider creating a comparison section: what is "our style" and what is not.
+For AI-driven content marketing to be effective, tone guidelines need to be practical, clear, and filled with concrete examples.
+A good practice is to include a comparison section: what is “our style” and what is not.

 2. Key Messages and Value Propositions

 Your core communication pillars must be unambiguous.
-These are the messages that should appear across all content types.
+These are the messages that should consistently appear across all types of content.

-Define your unique selling points (USP), mission and vision, market positioning, and things that set you apart from the competition.
+Define your unique selling point (USP), mission and vision, market positioning, and what differentiates you from the competition.

-When this information is included in the documentation, AI can create content focused on the right themes and goals, in line with your overall content strategy and conversion objectives.
+When this information is part of your documentation, AI can create content focused on the right themes and objectives, in line with your overall content strategy and conversion goals.

 3. Service and Product Descriptions

-Use lists for clarity, include frequently asked questions for each service/product, and add real-world examples or client case studies.
+Use lists for clarity, include frequently asked questions for each service or product, and add real-world examples or case studies.

 This is especially important for AI-generated website content, email campaigns, and educational materials such as guides or whitepapers.